Last updated December 14, 2022.

 Oxytocin helps moms bond with their babies and helps couples stay faithful.

-By far the best way to increase oxytocin is with physical touch of all kinds.
+But by far the best way to increase oxytocin is with physical touch of all kinds.

 Sex, hugs, massages, and even cuddles with your pet can give you the warm glow of an oxytocin boost.